Dee-Des/all-dublin-camera-club/README.md

 ![Sign Up Page](/documentation/images/features/Sign%20up%20page.png)

+# Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://dee-des.github.io/all-dublin-camera-club/

 # Testing

 The site was manually tested on a variety of devices and screen sizes to ensure features work as expected in order to provide an easy and straightforward way for the users to achieve their goals.